dwightjack/yuzu/packages/loadable/docs/README.md

 Yuzu components rely on pre-existing HTML used as baseline to enhance the user experience.

-But in some scenarios the HTML you need is not rendered, or you have to deal with data from a remote JSON API.
+But in some scenarios the HTML you need is not rendered, or you have to wait for data coming from a remote API before you can initialize a component.

 This is where **Yuzu Loadable** comes in hand.

-Yuzu Loadable lets you define an async function call and use its returned data to instantiate a component and its HTML template.
+Yuzu Loadable lets you define an async function and use its returned data to instantiate a component and its HTML template.

 <!-- TOC depthTo:3 -->